 In your role as an elected member, it is important that you receive comprehensive and unbiased officer reports and community feedback to inform your decision making.
-In relation to this issue, to date, the officers have only provided you with information about the impact on people driving vehicles - but row not support me rows.
+In relation to this issue, to date, the officers have only provided you with information about the impact on people driving vehicles - but nothing about people that walk or ride bikes.